joinpursuit/8-0-technical-curriculum/03-react/react-forms/readme.md

 Web accessibility is the inclusive practice of ensuring there are no barriers that prevent people with physical disabilities from using the web.
 Forms contain a lot of built-in web accessibility when they are set up correctly.

-For the sake of brevity and clarity in learning how to handle forms in React, many best practices are often skipped in tutorials teaching other skills.
+For the sake of brevity and clarity in learning how to handle forms in React, many best practices for web accessibility are not demonstrated at this time.

 When developing a professional-level app, be sure to take the time to, at a minimum, include: